aamanrebello/Note-recording-REST-API/README.md

  **REQUIREMENTS**
  -
  1. Python 3.x (modules *pyodbc, os, shutil, flask* must be installed)
- 2. Microsoft Access (Databases are stored in 2002 - 2003 format) - can be changed to another DB engine by modifying the*dbconfig* field in *config.txt* (I think only this is required).
-This field basically provides information to set up a pyodbc connection to the database being used.
+ 2. Microsoft Access (Databases are stored in 2002 - 2003 format) - can be changed to another DB engine by modifying the *dbconfig* field in *config.txt*.
+The field basically provides information to set up a pyodbc connection to the database being used - see its usage in *common_functions.py* and *modify_db.py*.

  **HOW TO USE**